metadriverse/metadrive/README.md

 <br>

 Welcome to MetaDrive!
-MetaDrive is an driving simulator with many key features, including:
+MetaDrive is an driving simulator with many key features:

 - **Lightweight**: Extremely easy to download, install and run in almost all platforms.
 Up to 300 simulation step per second and easy to parallel.
 - **Realistic**: Accurate physics simulation and multiple sensory input including Lidar, sensory data, top-down semantic map and first-person view images.